 Photo: Beach erosion in the 1970s removed virtually all beach sand from Bar Beach exposing the bedrock.

 Coastal hazards are natural processes which expose coastal areas to certain risks such as potential property damage and environmental degradation.
-Coastal hazards are:
+Coastal hazards include:

 Managing Coastal Hazards